pomegranate-ap/pomegranate/docs/administration/CLI_tasks/user.md

 ### Options

 - `--digest`/`--no-digest` - whether the user should receive digest emails
-- `--notifications` - what types of email notifications user should receive (can be aliased with `-n`)
+- `--notifications` - what types of email notifications user should receive (can be aliased with `-n`).
+To disable all types pass `off` value.

 Example: